 I want to see another world, where we are in love with life, where we have the courage to be and not to become, I want to give people different perceptions because fear is our worst enemy as human beings.
 When we fear, we feel incomplete and when we feel incomplete it’s easier to make us believe things that are not true, easier to make us buy things we don’t need, easier for us to hate other people and easier for us to live our lives, watching it by the side line instead of engaging in it and creating.

 For me this has been a very personal experience, having experienced and still experience racism and prejudice first hand.
-My entire life has been lived in exile, and for the last 6 years I have been living in Perth, Australia as my son was born here in 2011.
+My entire life has been lived in exile, and for the last 6 years I have been living in Perth, Australia.
+My son was born here in 2011, he was the reason I went there.
 Living in exile has been a rewarding journey but it has also been a painful one.
-In being the outsider I have lived with a sense of strength and courage but also with a strong feeling of shame for I have been relentlessly judged and criticised and although I have created many true friendships around the world, I also lived with a deep hurt within myself, feeling very incomplete.
-The journey to heal is still in progress and will be so for many years and through life.
-In my work as a photojournalist, I saw and recognised that feeling of shame in my own subjects, working with a camera for almost 20 years.
+In being the outsider I have lived with a sense of strength and courage but also with a strong feeling of shame for I have been relentlessly judged and criticised and although I have created many true friendships around the world, I have also lived with a deep hurt within myself.

 I look forward to connecting with you.